 Frequently Asked Questions

 Credit insurance supports business growth by minimizing the financial risks associated with non-payment of debts.
 For businesses that offer credit terms to their customers, there’s always a risk of unpaid invoices, which can impact cash flow and operational stability.
 Credit insurance covers these unpaid amounts, ensuring businesses have the financial resources to continue operating and growing.
-Moreover, with credit insurance, businesses can confidently expand to new markets and extend credit to new customers, facilitating increased sales and revenue generation.
+With credit insurance, businesses can confidently expand to new markets and extend credit to new customers, facilitating increased sales and revenue generation.

 Typical exclusions in a credit insurance policy often include disputes between the buyer and seller, fraud, and contractual breaches.
 For instance, if a customer refuses to pay due to unsatisfactory goods or services, credit insurance might not cover this.
 Also, if there’s any fraud involved or if the seller breaches the agreed-upon contract, the insurance may exclude such scenarios.
 It’s always advised to read and understand the specific exclusions and limitations outlined in your policy to know exactly what is covered and what isn’t.